danieljwait/Discord_stocks_bot/README.md

 #### Automatic

-`stocks.py` will automatically run daily to update the stocks.
+`stocks.py` will automatically run daily to update the stocks

 #### Manual

-To run either of the programs manually, execute `run.cmd` and pass the python file name as an argument.
+To run either of the programs manually, execute `run.cmd` and pass the python file name as an argument

 ```shell script
 $ run.cmd bot.py